-There are 6 start-up modes.
+There are six database start-up modes.
 These modes correspond to values of the DB_SMode keyword in the dmconfig.ini file.
 The default value is Normal Start.
-For more indepth information on database startup modes, refer to section 5.4 in the Database Administrator's Guide.
+Please refer to section 5.4 in the Database Administrator's Guide for more in-depth information on database startup modes.